waku-org/specs/standards/application/privatev1.md

 # Background

 Pairwise encrypted messaging channels are a foundational component in building chat systems.
 They allow for confidential, authenticated payloads to be delivered between two clients.
-Groupchats an more conversation based communication often rely on pairwise channels (at least partially) to deliver state updates and coordination messages.
+Groupchats and channel based communication often rely on pairwise channels (at least partially) to deliver state updates and coordination messages.

 Having robust pairwise communication channels allow for 1:1 communication while also providing the infrastructure for more complicated communication.